Power of Attorney in Winter Park

 A power of attorney (POA) is an important legal document and often a valuable component to an estate plan.
 If you are interested in creating a power of attorney, our Winter Park estate planning lawyers can help.

-At Richard A. Heller, P.A., our legal team has nearly 60 years of combined legal experience, our attorney Richard A. Heller has an A+ accreditation from the Better Business Bureau, a top Superb Rating from AVVO, and a Distinguished Rating by Martindale-Hubbell®.
+At Richard A. Heller, P.A., our legal team has over 60 years of combined legal experience, our attorney Richard A. Heller has an A+ accreditation from the Better Business Bureau, a top Superb Rating from AVVO, and a Distinguished Rating by Martindale-Hubbell®.

 Should you choose to work with our firm to assist you in drafting a power of attorney or another estate planning document such as a will or a trust, you can rest assured that you are in highly capable hands.

-Power of Attorney in Florida
+Understanding Power of Attorney in Florida

 As an adult of sound mind, you have the sole authority to make all of your own financial and legal decisions.
 But, there may come a time when you may need or want someone else to make one or more decisions for you in the event of your absence or your incapacitation.